rcalxrc08/GoogleTestHelloWorld/README.md

 # CMakeTest
-Initial setup for C++ project using Google Test
+Initial setup for C++ project using Google Test with Travis

 Goal: